kketevani/kkapanadze/content/about/header/index.md

 Aix-Marseille University, Economics Department

 🔸 `Conferences`:

 **2026**

-ISEG course programme in Cities and Urbanization, Lisbon School of Economics and Managment (forthcoming)
+ISEG course program in Cities and Urbanization, Lisbon School of Economics and Management (forthcoming)

 65th ERSA Congress Global Challenges and Regional Responses in a Transition, Sofia (forthcoming)